switozen-dev/.github/profile/README.md

 * [@switozen-dev/modules](https://github.com/orgs/switozen-dev/teams/modules) - The team for developing the modules (extensions + themes).
 * [@switozen-dev/extensions](https://github.com/orgs/switozen-dev/teams/extensions) - The team for developing the extensions.
 * [@switozen-dev/themes](https://github.com/orgs/switozen-dev/teams/themes) - The team for developing the themes.
-* [@switozen-dev/graphists](https://github.com/orgs/switozen-dev/teams/graphists) - The team for creating the brand chart.
+* [@switozen-dev/graphists](https://github.com/orgs/switozen-dev/teams/graphists) - The team for creating the graphic chart.

 **To be added, just contact me on anything you can and... boom ! 😊** **Or, just use [GitHub Discussions](https://github.com/switozen-dev/switozen/discussions).**